Tamper Detection against Unitary Operators: Introduction

 \section{Introduction}

-Traditionally, cryptographic schemes have been analyzed assuming that an adversary has only black-box access to the underlying functionality, and no way to manipulate the internal state.
-Tamper resilient cryptography is a model in cryptography where adversary is allowed to tamper with the internal state of a device (without necessarily knowing what it is) and then observe the outputs of the tampered device.
-By doing so, an attacker may be able to learn additional sensitive information which would not be available otherwise.
-One natural approach to protecting against such attacks is to encode the data on the device in some way.
-Tamper detection codes introduced in the work of~\cite{JW15} provide meaningful guarantees on the integrity of an encoded message in the presence of tampering, even in settings where error-correction and error-detection may not be possible.
+Traditionally, cryptographic schemes have been analyzed assuming that an adversary has only black-box access to the underlying functionality and no way to manipulate the internal state. \emph{Tamper-resilient cryptography} is a model in cryptography where an adversary is allowed to tamper with the internal state of a device (without necessarily knowing what it is) and then observe the outputs of the tampered device.
+By doing so, an attacker may learn additional sensitive information that would not be available otherwise.
+One natural approach to protect against such attacks is to encode the data on the device in some way.
+One can try to use error-correcting codes such as Reed-Solomon codes, but such an encoding will prevent tampering with bounded Hamming weights, typically less than the distance of codes.
+Tamper detection codes introduced by Jafargholi and Wichs~\cite{JW15} provide meaningful guarantees on the integrity of an encoded message in the presence of a tampering adversary, even in settings where error correction and error detection may not be possible.

-More formally, consider the following experiment: Suppose one wants to store a message in a database that is accessible to an adversary.
-The adversary is then allowed to tamper the stored message using a function $f$ from some function family $\cIF$.
-So naturally, for a good storage, we expect two properties to hold: \begin{enumerate}[•] \item If there is a tampering, we should be able to detect it with high probability. \item If there was no tampering, then we should always be able to recover the original message. \end{enumerate}
+Consider the following: suppose one wants to store a message in a database accessible to an adversary.
+The adversary is then allowed to tamper the stored message using a function $f$ from some function family $\cIF_{\mathsf{Adv}}$.
+Naturally, from a decent storage, we expect two properties~- \begin{itemize}[•] \item If there is tampering, we should be able to detect it with high probability. \item If there was no tampering, then we should always be able to recover the original message. \end{itemize}